topce/YUTF-8/README.md

 What is YUSCII to ASCII , that is YUTF-8 to UTF-8 ;-)

 YUTF-8
-Swap YUSCII chars with UTF-8
+Swap YUSCII chars in UTF-8
 https://en.wikipedia.org/wiki/YUSCII

 So as UTF-8 is compatible to ASCII